arivictor/intentional-architecture-in-python/book/2-solid.md

 The principle pushes you toward consistent contracts.
 When your subclasses honour the same interface and expectations as their parent, your code becomes more reliable.
 Polymorphism works the way it's supposed to.

-⸻

 ## Interface Segregation Principle

 **Clients should not be forced to depend on interfaces they don't use.**

 This principle is about keeping interfaces focused.
 When you define an interface or base class, don't make it a dumping ground for every possible operation.
-Split it into smaller, more specific interfaces so that classes only depend on what they actually need.
+Split it into smaller, more specific interfaces so that classes only depend on what they need.

 Large, monolithic interfaces force implementing classes to provide implementations for methods they don't care about.
 They create false dependencies and make the code harder to understand and change.